dbrgn/tracing-test/README.md

 the `no-log-printing` feature.

-To enable ANSI colors and support for filtering with `RUST_LOG` in the terminal output, enable the `pretty-log-printing` feature.
+To enable ANSI colors and support for filtering with `RUST_LOG` in the terminal output, enable the `pretty-log-printing` feature (enabled by default).

 Similar crates: